A wintry day spent in Shropshire18th December 2011

-Skies cleared again as I approached Pole Bank following a road crossing.
+The skies cleared again as I approached Pole Bank following a road crossing.
 This was the second time that I had designs on Shropshire’s highest point with a lapse of concentration in the navigation department having caused me to abandon the venture when I last tried it.
-Now that I look back on that first ever visit to Church Stretton’s hill country of a Sunday in December a few years back, I am staggered to think that it happened at all; my error must have involved going straight at a junction when a turn to the right would been the intended line.
+Now that I look back on that first-ever visit to Church Stretton’s hill country on a Sunday in December a few years back, I am staggered to think that it happened at all; my error must have involved going straight at a junction when a turn to the right would have been the intended line.

-Skies stayed clear with plenty of sunlight to go around and I on the top of Pole Bank.
-Though there were photographic stops, they were brief because it was a day fro keeping moving.
+My time on the top of Pole Bank was enjoying clear skies stayed with plenty of sunlight to go around.
+Though there were photographic stops, they were brief because it was a day for keeping moving.
 What turned out not to be brief instead was the drier interlude.
 It allowed me to amble about a fair bit while exploring where the lines of rights of way actually were after leaving the road reached on descending from Pole Bank.
 There was deliberate retracing of steps to see the set-up of paths across the hills and there was no one to disturb in so doing.
 Even the horses and sheep that were out on the hillside hardly took any notice.

-It was road walking that conveyed me from one Stretton to another and there was no sign at all of the sun; low hills still can hide it even if clouds don’t.
+It was road walking that conveyed me from one Stretton to another and there was no sign of the sun at all; low hills still can hide it even if clouds don’t.
 The sky retained a blue tinge though as I coaxed myself along the roadside footway by not irregularly inspecting progress.
-Once in Church Stretton, I played with the idea of catching a bus to Shrewsbury until I saw that the one for Ludlow was around twenty minutes late.
+Once in Church Stretton, I played with the idea of catching a bus to Shrewsbury until I noticed that the one for Ludlow was around twenty minutes late.
 Scotching the idea, I stocked up on some provisions and returned to the train station to await a train home after a good little day out in compact and decent hill country.